NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/SIM.rst

 	:align: center
 	:figclass: align-center

-	Multiple Degrees of Freedom (MDOF)
+	Multiple degrees of freedom (MDOF).

 Random Variables: Random Variables can be created by the user if they enter a valid string instead of a number in the entry fields for any entry except for the *Number of floors*.
 The variable name entered will appear as a Random Variable in the UQ panel; it is ther the user must specify the distribution associated with the Random Variable.